jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 - WORK: a temporary library for files that don't need to be saved from session to session.

 ### 2.2.3 DEFINING LIBRARIES
-To define a library, you assign a library name to it and specify the location of the file, sunc as a directory path.
+To define a library, you assign a library name to it and specify the location of the file, such as a directory path.

 You can define SAS libraries using programming statements.